protobufjs/protobuf.js/ext/README.md

 The extension requires reflection metadata and also works with `protobufjs/light.js` when schemas are loaded from JSON or otherwise provided as reflection objects.

-Importing the extension adds `.fromDescriptor(descriptor[, syntaxOrEdition])` and `#toDescriptor([syntaxOrEdition])` methods to reflection objects and exports reflected descriptor types from `google.protobuf`.
+Importing the extension adds `.fromDescriptor(descriptor[, syntaxOrEdition])` and `#toDescriptor([syntaxOrEdition])` methods to reflected types and exports reflected descriptor types from `google.protobuf`.
 Descriptor inputs can be decoded messages, readers, or `Uint8Array`s for the corresponding descriptor message.

 | Descriptor type               | protobuf.js type | Remarks |
 |-------------------------------|------------------|---------|